 - Turn the hairdryer on low and point at the cartridge.
 It should sit 12″ away from the cartridge to start.
 You can move it closer if needed.

 - Blow hot air on the cartridge until you see movement inside.
 The concentrate heats up and begins to liquefy.
 The bubble should soon move out of the way and pop near the surface.
 The remaining liquid is back in action and ready to vape.

 Option #2: Double Down with a Second Cart

 If the first option doesn’t work, another suggestion is to use the power of gravity.
 This option requires a secondary full (or partially full) cartridge from the same brand or at least the same universal screw tip.

 - Using a tiny bit of masking tape, link the screw ends of the two cartridges together so they are perfectly lined up.
 You want to move liquid from one cartridge into the other, so the better the alignment, the less messy the process.

 - Use a small bit of styrofoam (or your fingers) to hold the two cartridges upright.
 The defective cartridge should be on the bottom and the full one on top.

-- Turn the hair dryer to low and blow towards the cartridges.
+- Turn the hair dryer to blow and blow towards the cartridges.
 Move closer as the liquid heats up.

 - You’ll see the bubble in the bottom cartridge begin to move upwards.
 It should dislodge and travel through the connection.
-During this movement, some liquid from the full cartridge will go in the opposite direction to fill the bottom one.
+During this movement, some liquid from the full cartridge will go opposite to fill the bottom one.

 - Once the bubble has disappeared into the top cartridge, turn off the hairdryer.